 (d) Federal buildings that are of the type not included in Appendix A of this subpart

 (1) Process load buildings.
-For building types that are not included in any of the building types listed in Tables 1-4 of Appendix A of this subpart, Federal agencies must select the applicable building type, climate zone, and fiscal year in which design for construction began from Tables 1-4 of Appendix A that most closely corresponds to the proposed building without the process load.
+For building types that are not included in any of the building types listed in Tables 1-4 of Appendix A of this subpart, Federal agencies must select the applicable building type, climate zone, and fiscal year in which design for construction began from Tables 1-4 of Appendix A of this subpart that most closely corresponds to the proposed building without the process load.
 The estimated fossil fuel-generated energy consumption of the process load must be added to the maximum allowable fossil fuel-generated energy consumption of the applicable building type for the appropriate fiscal year and climate zone to calculate the maximum allowable fossil fuel-generated energy consumption for the building.
 The same estimated fossil fuel-generated energy consumption of the process load that is added to the maximum allowable fossil fuel-generated energy consumption of the applicable building must also be used in determining the fossil fuel-generated energy consumption of the proposed building.

 (2) Mixed-use buildings.
-For buildings that combine two or more building types with process loads or, alternatively, that combine one or more building types with process loads with one or more building types in Tables 1-4 of Appendix A of this subpart, the maximum allowable fossil fuel-generated energy consumption of the proposed building is equal to the averaged process load building values determined under paragraph (1) and the applicable building type values in Tables 1-4, weighted by floor area.
+For buildings that combine two or more building types with process loads or, alternatively, that combine one or more building types with process loads with one or more building types in Tables 1-4 of Appendix A of this subpart, the maximum allowable fossil fuel-generated energy consumption of the proposed building is equal to the averaged process load building values determined under paragraph (d)(1) of this section and the applicable building type values in Tables 1-4 of Appendix A of this subpart, weighted by floor area.

-§ 433.301 Fossil fuel-generated energy consumption determination.
+§ 433.201 Fossil fuel-generated energy consumption determination.